Introduction

 Maps | Extensive chart support, radar overlay |

-Sonar | All sonar types including Panoptix™ |
+Sonar | All sonar types, including Panoptix™ |

 Networking | Full NMEA 2000®, Ethernet, radar, autopilot |